De-bugging a sync loop

 3. If you're experiencing a syncing loop, you'll notice that this contact, "Contacts+ Support," has a section of notes in the notes field along with an "origin."
 This origin will either say Google, iCloud, or Exchange.

-Go ahead and make an edit in the notes field below the dashed line.
-To note, you will NOT see these notes (below the dashed line) in your Contacts+ account, they're only visible in your external sources.
-Here's what you'll see:
+Go ahead and make an edit/change in the notes field below the dashed line. ***Note: You will NOT see these notes (below the dashed line) in your Contacts+ account, they're only visible in your external sources.
+Here's what you'll see under the support contact on your external sources:

-To clarify, the "origin" will be there the moment the third party syncs your two sources together (i.e. Google Contacts and iCloud).
+To clarify, the "Origin" will be there the moment any other third-party syncs your two sources (i.e. Google Contacts and iCloud).

-4. If the change does propagate to your other connected source, there's something besides Contacts+ that is syncing the sources together, thus establishing a syncing loop.
-However, if the change doesn't show up in another source you have connected in Contacts+, you're NOT experiencing a syncing loop.
+4. If the change made does propagate to your other connected source, there's something besides Contacts+ that is syncing the sources together, thus establishing a syncing loop.
+However, if the change/edit made doesn't show up in another source/address book that you have connected with Contacts+, you're NOT experiencing a syncing loop.

 In other words, the purpose of this edit is to confirm that there's nothing still syncing your sources (other than Contacts+) after having taken action to break the loop.